Abu Nidal Organization: Formation and background

-The Abu Nidal Organization was established by Sabri Khalil al-Bannah (Abu Nidal), a Palestinian Arab nationalist and a former Ba'ath party member.
-Al-Bannah established his faction within the PLO, just prior the Black September in Jordan, and following internal disagreements within the PLO.
+The Abu Nidal Organization was established by Sabri Khalil al-Bannah (Abu Nidal), known by his nom de guerre Abu Nidal, a Palestinian Arab nationalist and a former Ba'ath party member.
+Abu Nidal long argued that PLO membership should be open to all Arabs, not just Palestinians.
+He also argued that Palestine must be established as an Arab state, stretching from the Jordan River in the east to the Mediterranean in the west.
+Abu Nidal established his faction within the PLO, just prior to Black September in Jordan, and following internal disagreements within the PLO.
 During Fatah's Third Congress in Damascus in 1971, he emerged as the leader of a leftist alliance against Yasser Arafat.
+After the 1973 Yom Kippur War, many members of the mainstream Fatah movement argued that a political solution with Israel should be an option.
+Consequently, Abu Nidal split from Fatah in 1974 and formed his "rejectionist" front to carry on a Pan-Arabist armed struggle.

 Abu Nidal's first independent operation took place on September 5, 1973, when five gunmen using the name Al-Iqab ("The Punishment") seized the Saudi embassy in Paris, taking 11 hostages and threatening to blow up the building if Abu Dawud was not released from jail in Jordan, where he had been arrested in February 1973 for an attempt on King Hussein's life.
 Following the incident, Mahmoud Abbas of the PLO took flight to Iraq to meet Abu Nidal.
 In the meeting Abbas became so angry, that he stormed out of the meeting, followed by the other PLO delegates, and from that point on, the PLO regarded Abu Nidal as a mercenary.